UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 </picture>
 <br/>

-*The figure shows the mean real and predicted xenograft volumes overlayed, and their change over time in the Control <br/>
+*The figure shows the mean real and predicted xenograft volumes overlaid, and their change over time in the Control <br/>
 dataset.
-Error bars are showing the standard error of the means* <br>
+Error bars represent the standard error of the means* <br>

 ### Figure 2B <br/>